lightningdevkit/rust-lightning/CONTRIBUTING.md

 Security
 --------

-Security is the primary focus of Rust-Lightning, disclosure of security vulnerabilites helps prevent user loss of funds.
-If you believe vulnerability may effect other Lightning implementations please inform them.
+Security is the primary focus of Rust-Lightning; disclosure of security vulnerabilites helps prevent user loss of funds.
+If you believe a vulnerability may affect other Lightning implementations please inform them.

 Note that Rust-Lightning is currently considered "pre-production" during this time, there